Shibedev12/weatherstarjr/README.md

 ### Visit the Discord Server
 Visit the Disocrd: https://mistwx.com/discord

+You can change location settings in the location.js file under the locationSettings variable

 The license does not prohibit this, but I do not recommend making your own website around this simulator.
 It is not nice.

 Code mostly made by me, rest of the code used in other open source projects.